PopDorianDumitru/SocialMediaFlutter/README.md

 To realize this vision, I strategically chose Flutter as the primary framework.
 This decision was driven by my desire to gain expertise in Dart while leveraging Flutter's cross-platform capabilities.
 The seamless adaptability to various operating systems further enhances the application's accessibility and reach.

 For the back-end infrastructure, I integrated NodeJS, capitalizing on my existing proficiency in Javascript.
 By utilizing NodeJS, I could efficiently manage the data flow, ensuring smooth communication between the front end and the MongoDB database.
+In order to send the notifications I used Firebase Cloud Messaging to easily send notifications on any device.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>